-Like the AdWords Quality Score, Relevance Score exists at the base unit of your Facebook account structure (in AdWords, that’s the keyword level; in Facebook, the ad) and is presented as a number between 1 and 10.
+Like the Google Ads Quality Score, Relevance Score exists at the base unit of your Facebook account structure (in Google Ads, that’s the keyword level; in Facebook, the ad) and is presented as a number between 1 and 10.

 What's a good Relevance Score in Facebook?

 A Relevance Score of 1 is bad.
 It means that your ad barely pertains to your audience and in order for Facebook to continue to serve it, you’re going to have to pay a premium.